Samsung/Universum/doc/github_actions.rst

 It is possible to store multiple files in a single `artifact
 <https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts>`_, but it is not possible to
 retrieve only one file from an artifact.
-Because of these limitations it is not possible to provide references to artifacts without first creating them, and therefore the ``report_artifacts`` key in the configuration is not supported for GitHub Actions.
+Because of these limitations it is not possible to provide references to artifacts without first creating them, and therefore the ``report_artifacts`` key can not be processed correctly and shouldn't be set in configuration.